Fast Facts

 As one of the most popular dining locations at Disney World, Be Our Guest creates a memorable experience for the entire family with its French-inspired cuisine and elaborate theming.
 Guests are toadally immersed into a storybook world, as they dine like royalty at the Beast’s enchanted castle in Fantasyland.

-Upon Magic Kingdom’s reopening, Be Our Guest Restaurant now offers lunch and dinner, both of which feature the same three-course prix fixe menu.
-It costs $62 per adult and $37 per child, ages 3 to 9.
+Be Our Guest Restaurant now offers lunch and dinner, both of which feature the same three-course prix fixe menu.
+It costs $72 per adult and $43 per child, ages 3 to 9.
 (Previously, breakfast and lunch were quick-service options, while dinner was table-service only.)
-Although not considered an official character dining experience, the Beast makes a special appearance as he walks around the restaurant and greets each of the dining rooms.

-Before the COVID-19 closure, an advanced dining reservation was highly sought after and hard to come by, as the restaurant would usually be fully booked 180 days in advance.
-Since Magic Kingdom reopened, it’s been easier now more than ever to snag a reservation for lunch or dinner (though note that the Advance Dining Reservation window is now 60 days).
-Even with limited seating to allow for physical distancing inside the restaurant, finding a reservation is not unimaginable.
-While writing this Frog Family foodie review, we checked My Disney Experience and saw that we could make a lunch reservation for a party of four the very next day, as well as some availability every day for the following week.
-If you’re planning an upcoming trip to Magic Kingdom and dining at Be Our Guest is at the top of your Disney World bucket list, then we highly suggest booking a reservation.
-It's important to note that for in-park dining, guests must have valid park admission and a reservation for park entry through the Disney Park Pass reservation system — as well as a dining reservation — to dine at an in-park, table-service restaurant (including Be Our Guest).
-Dining reservations do not guarantee entry to the park.
+Prior to 2020, an advance dining reservation was highly sought after and hard to come by, as the restaurant would usually be fully booked 180 days in advance.
+However, it’s been easier now than ever to snag a reservation for lunch or dinner (though note that the Advance Dining Reservation window is now 60 days).
+Even though Be Our Guest still remains a popular dining location, finding a reservation is not unimaginable.
+While writing this Frog Family foodie review, we checked My Disney Experience and saw that we could make same-day reservations, as well as availability every day for the following week.

 Be Our Guest Restaurant’s Theming and Ambience

 All checked in?
 You’ll then cross over the bridge toward the rocky facade, complete with a flowing waterfall, to enter the Beast’s castle.
 Gothic-style gargoyles hold up massive lamp posts along the way and large lion statues guard the doors.
 Once you step inside, there’s a beautiful mosaic of Beauty and the Beast on the left and a corridor with knights in armor on the right.
 (Listen closely to hear the knights whispering among themselves!)
 When it’s time to be seated, you’ll proceed through the foyer to enter the Grand Ballroom.
-(We noticed that the main doors were kept open during our recent visit, likely to increase airflow.)

-At Be Our Guest, the restaurant is split into three enchanting dining areas — the Grand Ballroom, the Castle Gallery and the West Wing — transporting you right into a storybook setting.
+At Be Our Guest, the restaurant is split into three enchanting dining areas — the Grand Ballroom, the Rose Gallery and the West Wing — transporting you right into a storybook setting.
 The details are so captivating that you’ll froget you’re at a theme park!

 The Castle Gallery, also known as the Rose Gallery, features a nearly 7-foot-tall music box centerpiece with larger-than-life figures of Beauty and the Beast swirling atop.
 Throughout the room, framed portraits, paintings and tapestries of classic scenes from the movie (and new scenes too!) hang on the walls.
 The bright and cheery atmosphere of this smaller room strikes a nice balance of elegance and simplicity.

 Lastly, the mysterious and foreboding West Wing is the smallest dining area and offers the most intimate dining experience.
 In the dark corner of the Beast’s forbidden room, the enchanted rose sits in its case, as thunder roars intermittently.
 When a rose petal falls, watch the slashed portrait of the Prince turn into the Beast momentarily.
 Because of the dark atmosphere, the smallest tadpoles may be frightened.
 When Lily was younger, she refused to go in there, but during this recent visit, she wanted to get a picture taken in front of the enchanted rose.
-(She then promptly speed hopped out of the room.)
+(She then promptly sped out of the room.)

 No matter where you sit, you’ll be entranced by the magical details everywhere you look.
 Like before, guests are still allowed to wander around the restaurant and visit other dining areas after you eat.
-However, you must put your mask back on if you’re not seated at your table.

 Be Our Guest Restaurant Menu